 Seattle Arts & Lectures’ Writers in the Schools program places professional local writers in public elementary, middle, and high school classrooms to spark interest and develop skills in reading and writing.
 Since its founding in 1994, the program has served K-12 public school students and teachers in the Puget Sound region.
-In the 2011-12 school year, the program worked with 5,250 students and 112 teachers in 27 schools in five school districts: Kent, Mercer Island, Seattle, Shoreline, and Port Townsend, as well as at Seattle Children's Hospital.
-Many other students and teachers benefited through the program's spotlight author visits, writing-based field trips to the Seattle Art Museum, public readings, complimentary tickets to Seattle Arts & Lectures' events, and book donations.
+In the 2012-13 school year, the program worked with 5,250 students and 100 teachers in 23 schools in four school districts: Highline, Port Townsend, Seattle, and Shoreline, as well as at Seattle Children's Hospital.
+Many other students and teachers benefited through the program's spotlight author visits, public readings, complimentary tickets to Seattle Arts & Lectures' events, and writing contests.
 By encouraging students to write about what they know best—themselves—WITS helps students find their own, authentic voices.

 From songs to sonnets, from cover letters to love letters, Writers in the Schools (WITS) inspires young people to discover and develop their authentic writing and performance voices.

 Through working with professional, published creative writers, students are empowered to tell their own stories.
 Writers-in-residence provide a meaningful role model for every student—from the motivated learner to the reluctant writer—and for each teacher.
 The residencies are woven into the school day, thus reaching students who might never elect to attend an after-school program in creative writing.
 Through WITS, students become authors of their own lives.

 ♦ Inspire students to engage in the writing process, build skills and improve the quality of their writing, and increase their self-confidence.